 In Death Valley, and many other areas, dozens of abandoned or closed dirt roads may lie between you and your destination, so things can get tricky.
 When you’ve finished exploring an area and then proceed to ask the GPS for the shortest route back home, the GPS will respond, “please proceed to the highlighted route”.
 In an area like Death Valley, GPS systems may be relying on old topographical maps and roads that have long been closed.

-When you come to a big drop off, do you continue, if the GPS tells you to go right over it?
+When you come to a big drop off, would you continue, if the GPS told you to go right over it?

-The second road shown on the Google map is so bad that Joshua Tree NP closed it several years ago.
+The second road shown is so bad that Joshua Tree NP closed it several years ago.
 It still shows up on the GPS map though, and you can drive it, by going off the dirt road and over some rocks.
 This is illegal in the park -- even if there is no sign.

 When we got to the wash, the road went right over a small cliff.
 The GPS didn't indicate any problem, but we stopped.
 Remember, believe what you see, not what a computer is telling you.